Foralumab Clinical trials

 Prior Novimmune Clinical Trials using Intravenous Foralumab

 Intravenous Foralumab has been studied in one Phase 1 and two Phase 2 clinical trials (Chron’s disease https://clinicaltrials.gov/ct2/show/NCT00630643 and patients With Acute Renal Allograft Rejection https://clinicaltrials.gov/ct2/show/NCT00805909) conducted by Novimmune.
 A total of 68 patients were administered Foralumab:

 - The short-term tolerability profile of Foralumab was very similar to those reported with other anti-CD3 antibodies and no new emerging concerns have been identified.

 - Total daily doses of up to 1mg (~ 500 µg/m2) per patient were generally well tolerated without corticosteroid premedication with reduction in the Crohn’s Disease Activity Index (CDAI) scores in patients.

 - The most common adverse events following exposure to Foralumab were Infusion Related Reactions (IRRs).

-- A clear reduction of IRRs were observed with steroid pre-medication up to 2.5 mg/dose for 5 consecutive days.
+- A clear reduction of IRRs was observed with steroid pre-medication up to 2.5 mg/dose for 5 consecutive days.